YangLe-L/Lim-Portfolio/FinalProjectPart1.md

 The exisitng vizualizations will be redesigned as it will probably need to more streamlined to be more persuasive.
 Currently, they have too much infomarmation and less specific to the US audience.
 The vizualizations will focus on on how the American perfrom relative to the other systems.
 Depending of the length of the story, I might be doing a deeper dive in the 'regulation' indicator to see if there are additional insights for America.

 ## C.Method and Medium
 I will be using Shorthand to show my story.
+The plan for the next two weeks are:
+- week 1: generating the charts with story outline for feedback
+- week 2: refine the charts and story outline; transferred it to Shorthand

 ## D.Initial Sketches